Slideshow: 16 Remedies for Restless Legs Syndrome

 Ask About Iron Supplements

-People with RLS often have low levels of iron in their brains.
+People with RLS often have low levels of iron in their blood.
 Your body needs iron to make dopamine, a brain chemical that helps control movement.
 Ask your doctor whether an iron supplement might help you.
 If so, take it with a glass of orange juice or another source of vitamin C to help your body absorb the iron.

 Review Your Medicines